-Precautions for Safe Handling: Poisonous if swallowed.
+Precautions for Safe Handling: No smoking, eating or drinking should be allowed where material is used or stored.
+Poisonous if swallowed.
 Avoid contact with eyes and skin.
 DO NOT inhale spray mist.
-When preparing spray, wear PVC or rubber apron, elbow length PVC gloves and face shield.
-When using the prepared spray, wear face shield.
+When preparing the spray and using the prepared spray, wear PVC or rubber apron, elbow-length PVC gloves and a face shield.
 If product on skin, immediately wash area with soap and water.
 After use and before eating, drinking or smoking, wash hands, arms and face thoroughly with soap and water.
-After each day's use wash gloves, face shield and contaminated clothing.
+After each day's use, wash gloves, face shield and contaminated clothing.